Things To Do On The Asian Side Of Istanbul

 The Kadıköy Market is one of the best places to shop on Istanbul’s Asian Side.
 It’s a great place to find fresh produce, spices, and other traditional Turkish ingredients.
 The market is open every day from early morning until late at night, so it’s easy to find a time to visit that works for you.

 When you first enter the market, you’ll be greeted by the sights and smells of all the different stalls.
-Be sure to take some time to wander around and explore all the different options before making your purchase. haggling is expected (and even encouraged!), so don’t be afraid to bargain with the vendors for a better price.
+Be sure to take some time to wander around and explore all the other options before making your purchase.
+Haggling is expected (and even encouraged!), so don’t be afraid to bargain with the vendors for a better price.

 Kozzy Shopping and Cultural Center Kozyatagi

 Kozyatagi is a neighborhood in Istanbul, and it’s home to this great mall.
-It has a lot to offer, including plenty of shops and restaurants, as well as a movie theater.
-It’s the perfect place to spend a day or evening, whether you’re looking to do some shopping or just relax and watch a movie.
+It has a lot to offer, including plenty of shops and restaurants and a movie theater.
+It’s the perfect place to spend a day or evening, whether you’re looking to do some shopping or relax and watch a movie.

 What to buy in Turkey - hand made ceramics

-If you’re looking for souvenirs, Bahariye Street is a great place to find them.
-There are many shops that sell Turkish-themed items, such as carpets, tea sets, and evil eye beads.
-You can also find plenty of stores that sell more general tourist items, such as T-shirts and magnets.
+If you’re looking for souvenirs, Bahariye Caddesi is a great place to find them.
+Many shops sell Turkish-themed items, such as carpets, tea sets, and evil eye beads.
+There are also plenty of stores that sell more general tourist items, such as T-shirts and magnets.

-If you’re looking to do some clothes shopping, there are plenty of options on Bahariye Street.
-There are a number of chain stores, such as H&M and Zara, as well as local boutiques selling Turkish-style clothing.
+If you’re looking to shop for clothes, Bahariye Street has plenty of options.
+Several chain stores, such as H&M and Zara, and local boutiques sell Turkish-style clothing.
 You can also find a few shoe stores in the area.

 Akmar Passage is one of the most popular tourist attractions on Istanbul’s Asian side.
 The passage, which is lined with shops and restaurants, offers a great view of the city’s skyline.
 Visitors can also take a boat ride through the passage to get a closer look at the city’s landmarks.